-This one day workshop is hosted by the Children’s Sports Medicine Program and held at Scottish Rite hospital.
+This one day workshop is hosted by the Children’s Sports Medicine Program and held at Children's Office Park.
 It is designed to expose interested high school students to sports medicine and athletic training.
-No previous experience is necessary.

 The workshop is divided into hands-on experience and lecture time, which will allow students to learn and practice new skills.
 Upon completion of the workshop, the student should return to the high school with more confidence and provide better assistance to their high school’s Certified Athletic Trainer.

 There are two available workshop sessions depending on the student's experience.
 The introductory track is an introduction to athletic training for those wanting to learn more about the profession.
 No previous experience is necessary.
 The advanced track is a more in-depth session about athletic training concepts.
 This is designed for students with some previous experience.